SreelakshmiTD/PulseTrace/README.md

 ![Pipeline Failure](images/pipeline_failure.png)

-Data pipeline failures are inevitable — but finding the **root cause** is slow, repetitive, and error-prone.
+Data pipeline failures are inevitable — but finding the **root cause** is slow, repetitive, and inconsistent.

-Teams often need to:
+Engineers must manually:

 - dig through logs
 - compare schemas
 - inspect lineage
-- search anomalies
+- scan anomalies
-- match historical failures
+- search historical incidents
-- manually trace dependencies
+- reason about blast radius

-Alerts tell you **what** broke, but never **why**.
-The real cause is usually spread across logs, metadata, and past incidents.
+Alerts tell you **what** broke, but never **why** — and the real cause is usually hidden across logs, metadata, and past failures.

-This leads to:
+This results in:

-- long resolution times
+- long MTTR
-- inconsistent investigations
 - high on-call fatigue
-- repeated failure patterns never being recognized
+- repeated issues with no pattern recognition
+- inconsistent root cause quality

-**PulseTrace solves this by automating the entire RCA workflow with deterministic tools and explainable multi-agent reasoning.**
+**PulseTrace transforms this into an automated, structured, explainable workflow with deterministic tools and multi-agent reasoning.**

 ---

 # 🎯 Solution Overview

-PulseTrace performs RCA through a structured, multi-agent chain:
+PulseTrace mirrors how real data engineers troubleshoot — but automated and reproducible:

-1. **Detector** → identifies failure signals
+1. **Detector** — extracts failure signals from logs
-2. **Diagnoser** → verifies schema drift, anomalies, missing partitions
+2. **Diagnoser** — validates schema drift, anomalies, invalid rows, missing partitions
-3. **History Analyzer** → fetches similar past failures
+3. **History Analyzer** — retrieves similar past failures
-4. **Impact Analyzer** → discovers downstream blast radius
+4. **Impact Analyzer** — identifies downstream blast radius
-5. **Advisor** → synthesizes findings and pauses for human approval
+5. **Advisor** — synthesizes findings, generates incident signature, pauses for approval

-A **Deterministic Core** (schema diffing, lineage tracing, anomaly checks) guarantees **zero hallucinations**.
+A deterministic toolchain guarantees **zero hallucinations**.

-Gemini is optional — used *only* to improve readability of the final report, not for logic.
+Gemini is **optional** and used *only* for readability — never for the investigation logic.

 ---

-# 🌟 Key Features
+# 🧩 Why Multi-Agent Architecture?

+PulseTrace splits RCA into clear stages:

+- Dedicated responsibilities
-- Multi-agent reasoning pipeline
+- Deterministic, reproducible reasoning
-- Deterministic toolchain (no hallucinations)
-- Clear A2A message passing
+- A2A message chain for transparency
-- Human-in-the-loop approval
+- Human-in-the-loop gating
-- Memory Bank for incident pattern matching
-- Notebook UI for interactive RCA
-- Cloud-ready version using **Vertex AI Agent Engine**
-- Fast, explainable, reproducible results
+- Full traceability
+- Easy extensibility

+Multi-agent design keeps the logic clean and the output explainable.

 ---